acidiney/acidiney/README.md

 ### Hi there 👋

+I'm full stack developer, currently working as Software Developer at ITGest.
+I'm a frontend addict and user experience, I love css with passion and always keep my mouth open when I discover a new possibilities.
+I love to see my systems working from front to back.
+I share my learnings on Youtube/Medium and anywhere that accepts me.

 <!--
 **acidiney/acidiney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.